MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 ## Experimental Features

-In the 6.1 release, we enabled support for [Experimental Features][] that allow contributors and PowerShell Team members to deliver new features and get feedback before we consider the design complete.
+In the 6.1 release, we enabled support for [Experimental Features][].
+This allows PowerShell developers to deliver new features and get feedback before the design is complete.
 This way we avoid making breaking changes as the design evolves.

-In the 6.2 release, we have four experimental features you can try out.
-We'd love it if you can provide us with feedback on these so we can make improvements and to decide whether it's worth promoting out of the experimental state.
+In the 6.2 release, we have four experimental features to try out.
+Please provide feedback so we can make improvements and to decide whether the feature is worth promoting to mainstream status.

 Use `Get-ExperimentalFeature` to get a list of available experimental features.
-You can can enable or disable these features with `Enable-ExperimentalFeature` and `Disable-ExperimentalFeature`.
+You can enable or disable these features with `Enable-ExperimentalFeature` and `Disable-ExperimentalFeature`.

 ### Command Not Found Suggestions

-This feature uses fuzzy matching to find suggestions for commands or cmdlets you may have meant to type if you made a typo.
+This feature uses fuzzy matching to find suggestions for commands or cmdlets you may have mistyped.

 ```powershell
 Enable-ExperimentalFeature -Name PSCommandNotFoundSuggestion